Research

 Abstract I study the recovery of the Roman economy following the papacy’s sojourn in France (1309-1377).
 I show that a reform of inheritance laws in 1480 gave rise to an era of palace-building resulting in the construction of over 35% of palaces built in Roman history.
 Using a novel dataset that links information on investment projects and patrons, I provide evidence that the reform, which allowed prelates to bequeath their possessions, caused a significant increase of prelate palace-building relative to their lay counterparts (who were not directly affected by the reform).
 Initial prelate investment then guaranteed that the papacy would remain in Rome long-term, which eventually incentivized laymen to invest – though the return of the papacy to Rome itself had failed to induce investment.
 Increased confidence in Rome's future also manifested in more ambitious projects, across all patrons.
 I disentangle the effect of commitment to long-term presence from the effects of contemporaneous papal presence in Rome to show that the irreversibility of institutional change is a necessary condition for successful intervention.

-This paper has been the recipient of the Arthur Hosios Award and the Frank D. Lewis Memorial Prize.
+This paper has been the recipient of the Georges Gallais-Hamonno Prize in Historical Finance, the Frank D. Lewis Memorial Prize, and the Arthur Hosios Award.

 Pre-PhD Publications